In-depth reviews

 Around town, the PHEV’s electric motor provides a smooth driving experience and enough power for effortless acceleration.
 At higher speeds, the e-motor also helps take load off the combustion engine, which can become harsh at high revs and under hard acceleration.
 Still, the transition between petrol and electric power is seamless and the six-speed transmission is relatively smooth with the electric motor helping to mask some of the delay when it kicks down.
 There is some wind noise and tyre roar at motorway speeds, but overall the cabin feels fairly isolated.

-You can use the steering wheel-mounted paddles to manually select gears, but the Niro is better suited to a more relaxed driving style as the family SUV’s chassis and suspension is more focused on comfort than sportiness.
-We’ve had the benefit of trying all three versions of the new Niro, and this is probably the most comfortable of the bunch, able to soak up harsh bumps without any of the wallowing the heavier Niro EV experiences over larger imperfections.The steering is accurate too, making the car easy to place on the road.
+You can use the steering wheel-mounted paddles to manually select gears, but the Niro is better suited to a more relaxed driving style as the family SUV’s chassis and suspension are more focused on comfort than sportiness.
+We’ve had the benefit of trying all three versions of the new Niro, and this is probably the most comfortable of the bunch, able to soak up harsh bumps without any of the wallowing the heavier Niro EV experiences over larger road imperfections.The steering is accurate too, making the car easy to place on the road.

 But all-in-all, the Niro EV is simply more refined and quicker, and doesn't have the same compromises to boot space as the plug-in hybrid.
 What’s more, the Niro PHEV starts at over £34,000, just a few grand shy of the Niro EV’s own starting price.
 As a result, the plug-in hybrid isn't our pick of the Niro range.